KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/resurrection_return_to_living_source.md

 # **RESURRECTION — The Return to the Living Source**

 There is a word that echoes through every great spiritual tradition — a word so luminous, so vast, that centuries of commentary barely graze its living core.

 **Resurrection.**

 A word reduced to myth by some, to doctrine by others — yet in its essence, it is neither superstition nor metaphor.
-It is a *technology of consciousness*, an *inner event*, a *living transformation* through which the human being remembers its true nature.
+It is a *technology of consciousness*, an *inner event*, a *living transformation* through which you remember your true nature.

 Resurrection is not about a dead body rising.
-Resurrection is about a *living soul awakening*.
+Resurrection is about *your living soul awakening*.

-It is the moment when the finite self becomes transparent to the Infinite;
+It is the moment when your finite self becomes transparent to the Infinite;
-when identity shifts from mortal personality to immortal Presence;
+when your identity shifts from mortal personality to immortal Presence;
-when the water becomes clear enough for the Light of Source to shine through unobstructed.
+when your inner water becomes clear enough for the Light of Source to shine through unobstructed.

 It is not an event in history.
 It is an event in *you*.

-It is the return to coherence — the restoration of inner order.
+It is your return to coherence — the restoration of your inner order.

 ## **The Universal Pattern: Death → Surrender → Rebirth**

-Across the ages, sages, prophets, mystics, rishis, and saints have spoken of a threefold arc:
+Across the ages, sages, prophets, mystics, rishis, and saints have spoken of a threefold arc — a pattern you can recognize in your own journey:

 1. **The dying of the old self**
 2. **The letting go into the Unknown**
 3. **The arising of the True Form**

-This is the pattern at the heart of every spiritual path:
+This is the pattern at the heart of every spiritual path — and at the heart of your own transformation:

 • In Christianity: *“Unless a seed falls into the earth and dies, it remains alone.”*
 • In Buddhism: the death of ego-clinging and the emergence of Bodhi-mind.